 24-hour Emergency & Critical Care

-The CityU Veterinary Medical Centre (CityU VMC) Emergency and Critical Care Service is a genuine 24-hour emergency care.
+The CityU Veterinary Medical Centre (CityU VMC) Emergency and Critical Care Service is 24-hour emergency care service.
 We have veterinarians onsite 24 hours a day, 365 days a year.

 In addition to initial emergency treatment, close monitoring and life support measures in the intensive care unit (ICU) may be needed.
 A vigilant team specially trained in emergency and critical care will provide quality care to your pet during this crucial time, improving his or her chance for a good outcome.